canonical/snapd/docs/interfaces.md

 ### home

-Can access non-hidden files in user's $HOME.
-This is restricted because it gives file access to all of the user's $HOME.
+Can access non-hidden files in user's $HOME to read/write/lock.
+This is restricted because it gives file access to all of the user's
+$HOME.

 Usage: reserved